sildee/ComputerGraphics_FinalAssignment/Readme.txt

 The excel sheet in the root folder contains my own evaluation on the quality of the code!

 To run, clone the project and run through Visual Studio or another IDE.
-You can also run the project directly from Debug/Project1.Exe.